magary4/adex/README.md

 ### TODO

 1. Remove Doctrine for better performance.
 Implement simple DB-layer instead
-2. If we talking about billions of requests, I suggest to not block table hourly_stats with infinite writing into in. instead of this write incoming data to View and via cron-job ones per hour write data to hourly_stats
+2. If we talking about billions of requests, I suggest to not block table hourly_stats with infinite writing into in. instead of this write incoming data to another table or even to another database/cluster and via cron-job ones per hour write statistic for the last hour into hourly_stats
 3. Write tests